 - 1. Keyword Research

 Keyword research is the most important first step that should not be taken too lightly.
 While you can easily test and change hundreds of keywords in paid search campaigns, so is this not possible for organic search optimization.
 You usually concentrate on one to five key phrases for the whole site (theme) and one to three phrases for a single page.
-For large sites with thousands of pages is it hard to optimize every single page to the full extend due to the limits in time and other resources.
+For large sites with thousands of pages is it hard to optimize every single page to the full extend due to the limits of time and other resources.

 - 2. Competitive Intelligence